-The Village Square Shopping Center in Delafield, Wisconsin project involved not only building a 51,000 square foot grocery store, a 24,000 square foot retail strip on the north side of the site, and a 12,000 square foot retail strip on the south side; it also involved extensive site development work on the 25-acre site.
+The Village Square Shopping Center in Delafield, Wisconsin project involved not only building a 51,000 sf grocery store, a 24,000 sf retail strip on the north side of the site, and a 12,000 sf retail strip on the south side; it also involved extensive site development work on the 25-acre site.

 The Redmond Company’s team carefully cleared the land and built five retention ponds under the watchful eyes of the City of Delafield and environmentalists who were concerned with the possible destruction of native tree species.